deepsense-ai/ds-pycontain/README.md

 [Documentation](https://deepsense-ai.github.io/ds-pycontain/)

-It is a simple wrapper library around docker python API to make it easier to use in.
-In particular it was created for langchain isolated repl.
+It is a simple wrapper library around docker python API to make it easier to use and to provide Python REPL running in a container.
+In particular it was created for langchain isolated python REPL, so agents can run code in isolation.

+**Warning**: This package requires docker to be installed and running on the host machine.
+It also needs more work to make it secure.

 This package makes it a bit easier to: